 Data are released approximately 60 days after the reference period.
 Estimates for each quarter are revised when those for subsequent quarters of the same year are published.
 At the time of the third quarter of each year, revisions are generally made back three years.
 Canada's Balance of International Payments is not normally revised again except when comprehensive revisions are carried out.
-This is in line with the revision policy of the Canadian Systems of Macroeconomics Accounts (CSMA).
+This is in line with the revision policy of the Canadian System of Macroeconomics Accounts (CSMA).

 Components of the current account for which seasonal variation is present are seasonally adjusted using X-12 ARIMA program.
 Most of the goods, services and secondary income (current transfers) are seasonally adjusted while less than half of the investment income is adjusted for seasonality.